Prints guide

 The 260gsm canvas is often preferred by photographers and artists for its textured finish, clarity and consistent quality.
 Choose between:

-Stretched canvas: your print will be hand-stretched (with no border) over a custom-made wooden frame ready to display (the image is confined to the full front face of the canvas, it is not stretched to wrap the sides which remain white).
+• Stretched canvas: Your print will be hand-stretched, with no border, over a custom-made wooden frame ready to display.
+The image is confined to the full front face of the canvas, it's not stretched to wrap the sides, which remain white.
 Or, in addition, you can choose to have it mounted in a frame.
-Gold and silver frames are not available for canvas prints.
+Gold and silver frames aren’t available for canvas prints.

-Once you select the type of format you would like for your print, the size options in centimetres (cm) are presented in the next drop-down menu called the Longest Edge (cm).
+Once you’ve decided between paper and canvas, next choose your print size.
+The size options in centimetres are presented in the next drop-down menu called the longest edge (cm).

-If you select a landscape image, the longest edge will be the width but if you select a portrait image, the longest edge will be the height.
+If you select a landscape image, the longest edge will be the width.
+If you select a portrait image, the longest edge will be the height.

 The longest edge defines the size of your print.
-The other dimension (the shortest edge) adjusts accordingly and depends on the image orientation and type of format you choose.
-Please refer to the table on each print’s product description for the shortest edge measurement.
+The other dimension – the shortest edge – adjusts accordingly and depends on the image orientation and type of format you choose.
+Refer to the table on each print’s product description for the shortest edge measurement.

-The longest edge (and shortest edge) measurement includes the border, but not any frame.
+The longest edge and shortest edge measurements include the border, but not any frame.

 The border